ucsb-cs148-s21/t7-local-network-file-transfer/team/andrew.md

 # Norms

-- We should be available for scheduled class and section times.
+- We should be present for scheduled class and section times.
-- We should be available when non-class time is scheduled and mutually agreed upon.
+- We should be present when non-class time is scheduled and mutually agreed upon.
 - We sould have goals set with deadlines to keep track of our progress.

 # Project Ideas